Dunara: Dorothea Mackellar

 Dorothea Mackellar spent many of her early years at Dunara, a Georgian mansion built by her father on a large property fronting Rose Bay.
 In 1978, long after the once-expansive grounds were subdivided c.
 1950, Dunara is to be sold.
 In Point Piper Past & Present Nesla Griffiths writes: "Miss Dorothea Mackellar tells me that Dunara is a native word meaning "the house on the hill" and that her father built his home between 1882 and 1884.
 It is still standing, and is one of the few with a drive to the door, with a lovely view eastward, and in those days gracious gardens and beautiful trees."

 Dunara was bought by Dr. N. W. Kater (later Sir Norman) in 1919 and sold to Mr Michaelis in 1931.
 It was one of the houses taken over by the RAAF and has been used as a WAAF Officers' mess.
 The house has two storeys, covering about 45 squares, a colonial verandah on the ground floor and a balcony on the first floor, both with wrought iron lacework.
 Bushland no longer leads to the foreshores but Dunara still has an uninterrupted view of Rose Bay.

 The sandstock walls of the house are 45 cm thick and the front door is cedar with etched white glass panels.
 The Minton tiled vestibule inside the front porch leads to the sitting room, drawing room, dining room and cedar staircase to the second floor.
 There are five bedrooms, some of which contain period features like bay windows and the original chain window sashes.
 All have marble fireplaces (there are seven in the house) cedar and mahogany joinery, and high ceilings.
 The main bedroom is huge, and it has two floor-to-ceiling windows leading to the balcony, a wall of built-in cupboards and a study annexe.
 The present owners, who have been progressively restoring the mansion since they moved in 21 years ago (1957), plan to move to a smaller home.
-Richardson & Wrench Ltd., of Double Bay, will auction the property on 24 November 1978.
+Richardson & Wrench, of Double Bay, will auction the property on 24 November 1978.
 The house was sold by auction on 7 June 1979.

-Mr Andre Korda, the present (1987) owner (at time of PCO) was interested in the heritage aspect of the Dunara Gardens property and nominated it for the protective order.
+Mr Andre Korda, the present (1987) owner (at the time of PCO) was interested in the heritage aspect of the Dunara Gardens property and nominated it for the protective order.